v-m/data-libs/dicts/README.md

 loader = DictLoader.from_path(p)

 # By default, if yaml/json files are invalid, it will just warn and skip them.
-# Alternatively, you ask the loader to fail in such case
+# Alternatively, you can ask the loader to fail in such case:
 loader = DictLoader.from_path(p, skip_errors=True)

 # By default we skip yaml/json files which are disabled by having `disable: True`.